 The singular set of the differential equation

 To understand the solution structure of the above equation, we are interested in Φ(S), the image of the singular set S under the map Φ. It is proved in [19] that if 0 < λ < λ1/7, then Φ|S is a diffeomorphism.
-The images represent (the 3-dimensional projection) of Φ(S).
-The meaning for the equation is as follows:
+The pictures on the web-page represent (the 3-dimensional projection) of Φ(S).
+The implication for the partial differential equation is as follows:

 - if the forcing term f lies inside Φ(S), then the equation has exactly 3 solutions